-As we enter the Spring and Summer of 2020, it seems that things are generally, well, up in the air for all of us to put it very mildly, which is why we thought the above header image seemed particularly apropos.
+As we enter the the second half of 2020, it seems that things are generally, well, up in the air for all of us to put it very mildly, which is why we thought the above header image seemed particularly apropos.
 COVID-19 has impacted all of our lives in such an unprecedented way that it’s hard to even fathom when life will get entirely back to normal for us.
 We’re all hoping for the very best in that regard, and our gratitude for those in the frontlines of this pandemic can never be overstated.

 And it is with this backdrop that we enter into the upcoming season of project collaborations where we will work remotely with participating youth (primarily through Workplace, Zoom and other similar online tools) to:

 (i) Put some final touches on the completion of Issue 2 of the Back of the Yards comic series;